aketza-ayo/java8-ocp-study-notes/#7 - Concurrency.md

 (The following is not in the exam, a *daemon thread* is one that will not prevent JVM from existing when the program finishes.
 A Java application terminates when the only threads that are running are daemon threads.
 For example if the garbage collector thread is the only thread left running, the JVM will automatically shut down.
 Both system and user defined threads can be marked as daemon threads.)

 ## Understanding Thread Concurrency
+The property of executing multiple threads and processes at the same time is referred to as *concurrency*.
+Of course, with a single-core CPU system, only one task is actually executing at a given time.
+Even in multi core or multi CPU systems, there often far more threads than CPU processors available.
+How does the system decide what to execute when there are multiple threads available?
+OS use a *thread scheduler* to determine which thread should be currently executing.
+A trad scheduler may employ a *round-robin schedule* in which each available thread receives an equal number of CPU cycles with which to execute, with threads visited in a circular order.
+When a thread alloted time is complete but the thread has not finished processing, a contect switch occurs.
+A *contect switch* is the process os storing a thread's current state and later restoring the state of the thread to continue execution.
+Be aware that there is often a cost associated with a contect switch by way of lost time saving and reloading a thread's state.
+Finally, a thread can interrupt or supersede another thread if it has a higher thread priority than the other thread.
+A *thread priority* is a numeric value associated with a thread should currently be executing .
+In Java, thread priorities are specified as integer values.
+The Thread class includes 3 static constants.
+Bu default, user defined threads receive a thread priority value of Thread.NORM_PRIORITY.
+If you have a thread that needs to be executed right away, you can increase this value to 6 or higher or use the Thread.MAX_PRORITY.
+If two threads have the same priority, the thread scheduler will arbitrarily choose the one to process first in most situations.

+See below the Java thread priority constants Thread.MIN_PRIORITY = value 1
+Thread.NORM_PRIORITY = value 5
+Thread.MAX_PRIORITY = value 10

 ## Introducing Runnable
 ## Creating a Thread
 ## Polling with Sleep